 She obtained a Master’s degree in Physician’s Assistant Studies from the Massachusetts College of Pharmacy and Health Sciences (MCPHS) and passed her Boards to become a Certified Physician’s Assistant.
 While practicing sports medicine, Elly made history by starting the country’s first Gymnastics Medicine Clinic.
 The clinic focuses exclusively on gymnastics injuries, diagnosis, education, treatment, and prevention.
 She has also written and published many research papers on the subject and is currently finishing multiple gymnastics-specific studies.

 In 2019, Elly completed her Doctorate from MCPHS before founding Gymnastics Medicine: Education and Research.
-She is an avid snowboarder and surfer and is also set to be a competitor in an upcoming American Ninja Warrior.
+She is an avid snowboarder and surfer, and also competed in the 2021 National Ninja Warrior Championships and is currently ranked 3rd across adult, female ninjas.